Mari1yng/MM/README.md

 - playing game that can introduce my children to characters I knew as a child
 - playing game that can remind me of the characters I grew up knowing

+#### Wireframes
+Initial wireframes for this project can be seen in the [Wireframes folder](https://github.com/malc-u/memoryCardGame/tree/master/wireframes).